Community Scholarship Fund

 To be eligible, applicants:

 - Must be NWT or West Kitikmeot students enrolled in or accepted to a college diploma or University degree in a mining or resource development programme or trade certification in a related field.
-Preference may be given to Aboriginal applicants; however non-Aboriginal NWT and West Kitikmeot residents are encouraged to apply.
+Preference may be given to Indigenous applicants; however non-Indigenous NWT and West Kitikmeot residents are encouraged to apply.

-- Non-Aboriginal residents of the Northwest Territories and West Kitikmeot region are considered to be residents if they have lived in those areas for at least 50% of their lives.
+- Non-Indigenous residents of the Northwest Territories and West Kitikmeot region are considered to be residents if they have lived in those areas for at least 50% of their lives.

 - Are eligible to reapply for the scholarship in successive years; however previous receipt does not guarantee future awards.